 Bathed by the Enlightenment and impressed by the coronation of Napoleon, Bolivar decides to break South America free from the Spanish Empire.

 The task was not easy, and he had to run away a few times from the Spanish armies.
 But after many attempts, Bolivar struck a decisive blow against the Viceroyalty of New Grenada.
 With a small army, he crossed the Andean mountains and attacked by surprise the city of Bogota.

 In three days the capital fell into his hands.
-It was the beginning of the end for the Spanish Empire and the birth of the Gran Colombia.
+It was the beginning of the end of the Spanish Empire and the birth of Gran Colombia.

-Let’s find out the interesting leisure facts about Colombia.
+Let’s find out the fun facts about Colombia.